Easy Mutton Biryani Recipe (In 6 Simple Steps)

 Hyderabadi biryani is known for its spicy and rich flavors.
 It can be made in two styles: kacchi biryani, where raw marinated mutton and rice are cooked together, or pakki biryani, where the meat and rice are cooked separately before layering.

-Yes, you can use lamb instead of goat meat in mutton biryani.
-While the cooking method remains the same, lamb has a milder and more tender texture compared to goat meat, giving the biryani a slightly different flavor.
+Yes, lamb can be used instead of goat meat in mutton biryani.
+The cooking method remains the same, but lamb has a milder flavor and a more tender texture compared to goat meat, which will give the biryani a slightly different taste.

 What is the best rice for making biryani?